solidusio/solidus/guides/source/developers/upgrades/migrate-from-spree.html.md

 Note that upgrading Rails affects many other gem versions in your application.

-If you use Rails's default asset pipeline, for example, we recommend that you explicitly update the versions of the `sass-rails` gem in your `Gemfile`, as well as explicitly setting the versions for the dependencies `sprockets` and `bourbon`:
+If you use Rails' default asset pipeline, for example, we recommend that you explicitly update the versions of the `sass-rails` gem in your `Gemfile`, as well as explicitly setting the versions for the dependencies `sprockets` and `bourbon`: